NAV

 Refer to 3D-Secure 2.x Fields for detailed field documentation.

-Transaction-based activation
+Transaction-based Activation

 Some connectors support 3D-Secure Payer Authentication (i.e. "Verified by Visa", "MasterCard SecureCode").

 If your setup allows you to decide whether to activate 3D-Secure or not, you can control it via an extraData key/value pair in the transaction request.
 Alternatively it might also be enabled based on your risk profile.
-The following three values are possible:

 Value Description